RamyAlshurafa/react-lifecycle/README.md

   // this.increaseChildCounter()
 }
 ```
-Watch out some points:
+Keep note of some points:
-* `componentDidMount` occured after `render` the components.
+* `componentDidMount` occurs the component is rendered.
-* When we show the `Child` component it will render the `Child` then `componentDidMount` will be call.
+* When we show the `Child` component, it will render the `Child` then `componentDidMount` will be called.
-* If the component is visible and the state changed `componentDidMount` will not occurs.
+* If the component is visible and the state changed `componentDidMount` will not occur.
-*  `componentDidMount` called for `Parent` before `componentDidMount` for `App` that mean `componentDidMount` called after all Children of the component and their children are `componentDidMount`.
+* `componentDidMount` is called for `Parent` before `componentDidMount` for `App`.
+That means `componentDidMount` is called after all Children of the component and their children are `componentDidMount`.

 ##### `componentDidMount` uses:
 * Update component state.